glanzkaiser/GFreya-OS/README.md

   (*can't copy the symlinks)
 #### 4. Thinking of create ISO for basic GFreya OS with separated /opt (but it included Qt5 and Rust, will there be a problem?)
 #### 5. Start using CloneZilla to create image of my GFreya OS in Qemu
+#### 6. Figuring out how to do this:
+  1. When GFreya OS iso is booted
+  2. Run an installation script similar to other distributions install iso.
+How to create an installation script?

 #### /opt 29 GB